-56. In a briefing to the African Union's Peace and Security Council on 21 June, the Ambassador Joseph Nesengimana stated that the "Government of Rwanda bares no responsibility, whatsoever, in the ensuing set of regrettable events and misguided initiatives that ruined prior constructive efforts and escalated the crisis towards full-blown military confrontation."
-Furthermore, Nsengimana added that "Rwanda has been receiving detailed information on collusion between and support from FARDC units to FDLR forces" (see annex 11) The M23 rebels made similar accusations in a press communiqué 26 on 22 may 2012 in which they stated that they "detain irrefutable proof that FARDC positions have been held by FDLR troops", while denying accusations by the DRC government that they have themselves allied with FDLR (see paragraph 105 interim report and annex 12).
+56. In a briefing to the African Union Peace and Security Council on 21 June, the Ambassador, Joseph Nsengimana, stated that the "Government of Rwanda bares no responsibility, whatsoever, in the ensuing set of regrettable events and misguided initiatives that ruined prior constructive efforts and escalated the crisis towards fullblown military confrontation".
+Furthermore, Nsengimana added that "Rwanda has been receiving detailed information on collusion between and support from FARDC units to FDLR forces" (see annex 11).
+The M23 rebels made similar accusations in a press communiqué on 22 May 2012 in which they stated that they "detain irrefutable proof that FARDC positions have been held by FDLR troops", while denying accusations by the Government of the Democratic Republic of the Congo that they have themselves allied with FDLR (see S/2012/348, para.
+105 and annex 12).
 The Group will continue to investigate such allegations, but has not yet obtained or been presented with any substantiated evidence in this regard.

-57. The DRC authorities have presented the Rwandan government authorities with information regarding RDF support to M23 on several occasions.
-At the Rwandan Ministry of Foreign Affairs, on 27 May 2012, during a bilateral meeting between the two countries, DRC authorities shared detailed accounts of the facilitation provided to Makenga, his troops, and his weapons by the RDF.
-Furthermore, on 19 June, the DRC authorities presented the Rwandan Minister of Foreign Affairs, during her visit to Kinshasa, with a comprehensive report documenting Rwandan support for M23.
-To date, the Group has not received any official response or explanation from the Rwandan government regarding the information provided to it by Congolese government.
+57. The Government of the Democratic Republic of the Congo has presented the Rwandan authorities with information regarding RDF support to M23 on several occasions.
+At the Rwandan Ministry of Foreign Affairs, on 27 May 2012, during a bilateral meeting between the two countries, Democratic Republic of the Congo authorities shared detailed accounts of the facilitation provided to Makenga, his troops, and his weapons by the RDF.
+Furthermore, on 19 June, the Democratic Republic of the Congo authorities presented the Rwandan Minister for Foreign Affairs, during her visit to Kinshasa, with a comprehensive report documenting Rwandan support for M23.
+To date, the Group has not received any official response or explanation from the Rwandan Government regarding the information provided to it by the Congolese Government.

-58. The Group has made extensive efforts to engage with the Rwandan government regarding its findings, with some limited success.
-All six members of the Group participated in an official visit to Kigali from 12-14 May 2012, though the Rwandan government did not receive them for any substantive meetings to discuss these issues.
-However, during a meeting to discuss these current findings on arms embargo and sanctions regime violations in New York on 25 June 2012, the Rwandan Minister of Foreign Affairs invited the Group to Kigali to for a second official visit in order to conduct an exhaustive point-by-point review of the information contained in this addendum.
-The Group is eager to accept such an invitation and is committed to clarifying and/or correcting any information in this addendum in its final report to be submitted to the Committee in October 2012.
+58. The Group has made extensive efforts to engage with the Rwandan Government regarding its findings, with some limited success.
+All six members of the Group participated in an official visit to Kigali from 12 to 14 May 2012, though the Rwandan Government did not receive them for any substantive meetings to discuss these issues.
+However, during a meeting to discuss the Group's current findings in New York on 25 June 2012, the Rwandan Minister for Foreign Affairs invited the Group to Kigali for a second official visit in order to conduct an exhaustive point-by-point review of the information contained in the present addendum.
+The Group is eager to accept such an invitation and is committed to clarifying and/or correcting any information in this addendum as well as annexing any formal written response from the Rwandan Government in its final report to be submitted to the Committee in October 2012.

-26 CNDP/M23 Press Communiqué 012/M23/CNDP/2012.
+&lt;sup>26 CNDP/M23 Press Communiqué 012/M23/CNDP/2012.